Combined Honours in Physics and Computer Science

 2If an alternate course is taken with a different credit value one should adjust the number of elective credits to compensate.
 The number of electives in each year is chosen to balance the total number of credits (i.e., make the yearly total close to 33).
 However, since the number of available elective credits may not be a multiple of three, students are permitted to move elective credits between years.
 First-year physics, biology, chemistry, and mathematics can be replaced by SCIE 001.

 3Advanced Credit or Placement in Physics provide excellent preparation but they are NOT a substitute for these courses, which are required prerequisites for all second year Physics courses in this program.
 Students with AP credits should contact the Department for advice.
 Students without Physics 12 must take PHYS 100 prior to PHYS 101 or 107 or 117.
 PHYS 107/108/109 satisfy the Faculty of Science lower-level physical science and laboratory requirements.
 Other combinations may require an additional laboratory course to satisfy the Laboratory Requirement.
-Students must take PHYS 117 in second year if they did not take it or PHYS 107 in first year.
+Students that took PHYS 101 may enter the specialization but will need to take PHYS 107, 117, or 170 before the required PHYS 216.

 4The elective credits taken throughout the specialization must include at least 12 credits in the Faculty of Arts (excluding any credits from the Faculty of Arts used to satisfy the Communication requirement).
 Students without Biology 11 or 12 must take 3 credits of 100-level BIOL.
 BIOL 111 or 121 are recommended.
 For students with Biology 11 or 12, at least 3 credits must be a science course in ASTR, ATSC, BIOL, EOSC, or GEOB.
 See the Biology Requirement for further details.
 Students interested in senior chemistry courses or who are planning to enter a career in teaching are reminded that they should take a second course of introductory chemistry.